Reuh/anselme/README.md

 * `~`: expression line.
 Can be followed by an [expression](#expressions); otherwise the expression `1` is assumed.
 If the expression evaluates to [true](#truethness), run its children.

 * `~~`: else expression.
-Same as an expression line, but is only run if the last expression or else-expression line was false (regardless of line distance).
+Same as an expression line, but is only run if the last expression or else-expression line (in the same indentation block) was false (regardless of line distance).

 ```
 ~ 1